TW-RPC-005: Quantum-Resistant Tor-Enhanced Decentralized Node Infrastructure for PoT-O

 | Energy / accessibility | Unchanged | Unchanged (ESP32 still works) |

-This combination turns TribeWarez PoT-O into the first quantum-safe, microcontroller-native, Tor-native useful-work chain — directly addressing the original waste problem while adding unbreakable privacy and global routing utility.
+This combination is intended to make TribeWarez PoT-O a post-quantum-ready, microcontroller-compatible, Tor-integrated useful-work chain — addressing the original waste problem while adding stronger privacy properties and additional routing utility.